cookies-xor-cream/HugoTest/content/posts/poetry/wip/chaos_swan.md

 but the gorgeous swan is so unclear,
 muddied in the sky-rim streetlights.

-"So it's something pretty that isn't so?
+"So it's something pretty, that isn't so?
 A place you want so badly to be,
 but somewhere you could never go?"